emil-vahlstrom/IRRecorder/README.md

 This project has been developed and tested with a Genuino Micro (Arduino Micro) using the ATmega 32U4.

 ## External Hardware
-External hardware is an infrared transmitter module (38KHz), IR-LED (940nm), keypad with 12 buttons (Accord AK-804-A-BBW), resistors (check datasheet for max-current on your hardware and choose appropriate resistors).
+External hardware is an infrared transmitter module (38KHz), IR-LED (940nm), keypad with 12 buttons (Accord AK-804-A-BBW), resistors (check datasheet for max-current of your hardware to choose appropriate resistor values).

 ## Debugging hardware/software
 * USB till RS232 converter (brand-name: FTDI) for reading serial input with PuTTY.